WakiMak/trentent.github.io-forked/_posts/2012-11-17-windows-8-iscsi.md

 ---
 iSCSI and Windows 8 changes

-It appears Windows 8 has removed the CriticalDeviceDatabase key. &nbsp;Or, it looks like it just moved it to HKLMSystemControlSet001ControlDeviceLocations. &nbsp;Under the old CDD key there was thousands of listings of hardware ID&#8217;s that were useless. &nbsp;It appears they just eliminated them and then renamed CDD to DeviceLocations.
+It appears Windows 8 has removed the CriticalDeviceDatabase key. &nbsp;Or, it looks like it just moved it to HKLMSystemControlSet001ControlDeviceLocations. &nbsp;Under the old CDD key there was thousands of listings of hardware ID's that were useless. &nbsp;It appears they just eliminated them and then renamed CDD to DeviceLocations.

 There you go.